Home / Comparisons / Babbel vs Rosetta Stone

 Before discussing the strengths and weaknesses of each program, let’s quickly touch on cost.

-Rosetta Stone has three plans to choose from.
-First, there is a 3-month subscription plan which costs $12 per month.
-Then, there’s a 12-month plan which also retails for $12 per month.
-Lastly, there’s a lifetime plan, which costs $300 and gets you access for life to all of Rosetta Stone’s languages.
+Rosetta Stone has two plans to choose from.
+First, there is a 12-month plan, which costs about $10 per month.
+They also a lifetime plan, which costs about $400 upfront and gets you access for life to all 25 of their languages.
+Thankfully, you can almost always find a coupon to bring the lifetime plan down to about $180 total.

 Rosetta Stone exercise